Diamond 3D Foil Costs

 See more about the process in this video.

 The minimum order for book printing is 10 books and there is no maximum quantity.
 We can print tens of thousands of books if you'd like.

-If you order more than 500 books, we may not be able to finish ALL of your books by the deadline, but we'll always ship at least 500 on your ship date, with additional books shipping out at least 500 per day thereafter.
+However: If you order more than 500 books, we may not be able to finish ALL of your books by the deadline, but we'll always ship at least 500 on your ship date, with additional books shipping out at least 500 per day thereafter.
 So, if your order is time-sensitive, you'll be assured to at least have 500 books shipping out quickly.
 During times of high volume, if you have multiple orders or titles in production at the same time, we will likely limit production times to one order at a time.
 We'll fulfill all of your first order, then move on to the next once that order has shipped, and so on.
 You can always contact us to set up a production timeline if you're planning on ordering a large quantity or multiple titles at once!

 Yes, in general the per-book price drops if you order more books.